ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

     /* Determines the VDAF type and its config parameters. */ opaque vdaf_config<1..2^16-1>;

+    /* Taskbind Extensions. */
+    TaskbindExtension extensions<0..2^16-1>;
 } TaskConfig;
 ~~~

 The purpose of `TaskConfig` is to define all parameters that are necessary for
 configuring each party.
-It includes all the fields to be associated with a
+It includes all parameters listed in {{Section 4.3 of
+!DAP}} as well as two additional fields:

-task.
-It also includes an opaque `task_info` field that is specific to a
+* `task_info` is an opaque field whose contents are specific to the deployment.
-deployment.
-For example, this can be a string describing the purpose of this
+  For example, this might be a human-readable string describing the purpose of
+  this task.

+* `extensions` is a list of extensions to this document.
+The format and
+  semantics of extensions are describe in {{taskbind-extensions}}.

-task.
-It does not include cryptographic assets shared by only a subset of the
+This structure does not include cryptographic assets shared by only a subset of
-parties, including the secret VDAF verification key {{!VDAF}} or public HPKE
+the parties, including the secret VDAF verification key {{!VDAF}} or public
-configurations {{!RFC9180}}.
+HPKE configurations {{!RFC9180}}.

 The `batch_config` field defines the DAP batch mode.
 Its contents are as follows: